8 Things You Absolutely Cannot Miss in Positano Italy

 SUNGLASSES.
 Of course!
-Three timeless styles I’ve been wearing non-stop: click here for my favorite Quay aviators (I have numerous pairs), click here for my round Ray-Bans, and click here for my all time favorite black on black Ray-Bans that are often hard to track down because they sell out consistently.
+Two timeless styles I wear non-stop: click here for my round Ray-Bans and click here for my all time favorite black on black Ray-Bans that are often hard to track down because they sell out consistently.

 STYLISH CAMERA BAG… if you are bringing a camera!
 You can’t go to Italy with anything that isn’t chic ;) I usually bring GATTA’s Christie camera backpack (named after me) because it’s hands free, has a zipper AND a buttoned flap, and fully protects my camera yet is so cute no one will ever know it’s a camera bag.
 Click here to see the latest prices.

 BLACK PASHMINA.
 A total lifesaver!
 It folds up small so you are able to easily throw it in any bag and it weighs basically nothing.
 However, because of the material it is capable of keeping you surprisingly warm in situations where you have mistakenly underestimated the weather.
 You can wear it as a scarf, wrap it around your body like a shawl, use it as a blanket on cold planes or trains, etc. - it serves so many purposes.
 I recommend a black one because black goes with everything and if it gets dirty along the way it will be way less noticeable.
-Pro tip: if you’re only bringing a small cross body bag with room for your wallet, tie it to the strap!
-Click here for an inexpensive and highly recommended option.
+Click here for the best selling J. Crew version.
+PS.
+I know I said black is the best, but I'm really loving the camel colored one!

 LEATHER TOTE.
 I never, ever, ever travel without my Cuyana Leather Zipper Tote.
 It holds so much yet never feels as heavy as other bags.
 Click here to check it out.